pwgit-create/APPWISH_OLLAMA/README.md

 ## AppWish Quick Start Guide(Release binary)

-Unzip the file from the latest release and follow the information provided in the [latest release notes](https://github.com/pwgit-create/APPWISH_OLLAMA/releases/tag/v1.8) 😃.
+Unzip the file from the latest release and follow the information provided in the [latest release notes](https://github.com/pwgit-create/APPWISH_OLLAMA/releases/tag/v2.0) 😃.

+## Functionallity

+* ### Code Base Generation
+Since version 2.0 its possible to generate code bases from an appwish prompt.
+This option is sutiing if you are a developer or working with code at enterprises.

+* ### New App
+Write a prompt of what your app should do and click on New App

+* ### Continue an Application
+Write a prompt with your inteded changes and click on Continue

 ## Apps made with AppWish Ollama